-I recently read a beautifully written article by Kelly Diels in which she told the absolute truth about making things happen.
+I recently read a beautifully written article around the absolute truth about making things happen.
 It doesn’t matter what type of space you work in, how much money you have, or how little time you think you have available… what really matters is how hard you’re willing to fight for what you want in life.
-I have been working as a creative entrepreneur for over ten years now, and I admit, I was among those that told myself, if only my studio was more inspiring, if only it was bigger with more space, more organization… If only I had more time… I would get more done.
+I’ve been working as a creative entrepreneur for over ten years now, and I admit, I was among those that told myself, if only my studio was more inspiring, if only it was bigger with more space, more organization… If only I had more time… I would get more done.

 “And maybe angels are singing and the sun is shining and a kitten just slid down a rainbow and handed you a cupcake with a cheque for a million dollars signed by a team of unicorns.
 Because they exist.
 Just like those fantastic conditions for creativity.” ~Kelly Diels